arkorobotics/azgen-web/README.md

 ### Credits

-Front end application by @eheinrich; Webpage design by @arkorobotics;
+Front end application by @eheinrich and @arkorobotics;